astronomer/astro-docs/cloud/stable/03_deploy/06_ci-cd.md

 - It increases the speed of deployment, allowing your team to quickly respond to changes in needs.
 - It facilitates continuous, automating testing, which ensures that changes don't break your DAGs in production.

-### Example CI/CD setup
+### Example CI/CD Flow

-For example, consider an Airflow project hosted on Github and deployed to Astronomer.
+Consider an Airflow project hosted on Github and deployed to Astronomer.
 In this scenario, `dev` and `main` branches of an Astronomer project are hosted on GitHub, and `dev` and `prd` Airflow Deployments are hosted on Astronomer.

 Using CI/CD, you can automatically push DAGs to a Deployment whenever you push or merge code to its respective Github branch.
 The general setup would look something like this: